-The Ratio for the General Fund increases from 2022/23 as a result of reduced Government funding and increased MRP charges due to Leisure Centre Developments.
+The General Fund indicators are based on best estimates for NNDR.
+These will be updated to reflect final MTFS for Cabinet in February.
+The Ratio for the General Fund increases from 2025/26 as a result of reduced Government funding and increased MRP charges due to Leisure Centre Developments.